Earl Zahler in 1983

 |Earl and older brothers|

 Following graduation, Earl began working at a canning factory in North Collins, while living at home.
 Earl was soon drafted, however, and, following a year's deferment, entered the US Army.
 After completing basic training, he was assigned to an Army contingent monitoring a civilian food processing plant in Jacksonville, Florida, where he served as a food technologist.
-He received the rank of Specialist 4th class upon discharge from the service.
+He had earned the rank of Specialist 4th class by the time he was discharge from the service.

-Following his honorable discharge, Earl resumed his career in quality assurance, gaining valuable experience.
+Following his honorable discharge, Earl returned to work at the canning factory, as a member of the quality assurance department.
 Then in the early 1970's, Earl moved to Dagsboro, Delaware, where he was employed by Draper King Cole in their pickle plant at Millsboro.
 When his plant was purchased by Vlasic, he continued working in their quality control division.
-As was typical, Earl was proud of his career and welcomed visitors with an enthusiastic tour of his plant and introduced the staff in quality control.
+As was typical, Earl was proud of his career and welcomed visitors with an enthusiastic tour of the plant and introduced the staff in quality control.
 He would often send a selection of pickles to family and friends on Christmas or other occasions.

 |Earl and Robin's wedding|